pranav-ap/blog/content/posts/graphql.md

 All object types are user-defined, and if necessary there are ways to introduce new scalar types.

-Note that these declarations express the relationships and the shape of the data to return, not where the data comes from or how it might be stored.
+Note that these declarations express the relationships and the shape of the data, not where the data comes from or how it might be stored.

 ### Type Modifiers

-- `Non-nullable fields` are denoted by an exclamation mark:
+- **Non-nullable fields** are denoted by an exclamation mark:

 ```graphql
 name: String!
 ```

 The name field needs to have a value.

-- `Lists` are denoted by square brackets:
+- **Lists** are denoted by square brackets:

 ```graphql
 comments: [Comment]!